 Kalei White: Right, right.
 And then last but not least, we have a question from Katie.
 At what stage in a business should they bring on a chief product officer?

 Avin Arumugam: So you bring on a chief product officer very, very, very carefully, okay?
 You don’t throw that out lightly.
-Not everybody’s a CPO.
+Not everybody’s a Chief Product Officer.
 I’m sorry.
 You can be a head of product.
 You can be a VPO of product.
 But a CPO is different, okay?
 So it depends on if you find the right person and the right stage.
 There is no answer like, “Series B, 50 million rev. Bring a C…” No. There is none.
 There is none.
 It depends on the maturity of the product, right?

 When the product begins getting really complex and you need somebody to parse out how everything works and be a little bit of a gatekeeper on what we execute, that’s when it happens.
 When the CFO goes, “What the hell are we spending all this money for?”
 That’s when you go.
 When that question comes up and there’s no consistent person going by sending it for this, this, this, that’s when you need somebody as a head of product.
 You give them the CPO if they actually are delivering to the business.

 Kalei White: Right.
 Awesome.
 Well, thank you so much, Avin.
 We’re already at the time limit for today, so it’s been such a pleasure.
-We just want to close it out by sharing that through partnering with thousands of product leaders like Avin, we’ve learned that great CPOs need the right tooling for their teams to achieve their goals.
+We just want to close it out by sharing that through partnering with thousands of product leaders like Avin, we’ve learned that great Chief Product Officers need the right tooling for their teams to achieve their goals.
 Check out how Dragonboat may help your product teams by booking a free consultative demo at dragonboat.io/CPO.
 And thank you so much, Avin.
 Hope to see you soon.
-And thank you, everyone, for joining today.
-We’re going to share over everything that we presented today, as well as the recording.
+And thank you, everyone, for joining us today.
+We’re going to share everything that we presented today, as well as the recording.
 So thank you so much, and don’t forget to tune in every week.
 Same time, same place.
 Bye.

 Avin Arumugam: Bye, everybody.